 The Timpanogos Nation, with it's nearly 1000 members still, to this day, occupy their ancient homeland, homeland that was theirs long before the Uintah Valley Reservation was conceived, yet even this is a little known and ignored fact.
 The reservation is but a tiny remnant of a once vast territory they call the "home of their ancestors."

-The exact origins of the Shoshone has been lost to time.
+The exact origins of the Shoshone Nation has been lost to time.
 Moreover, Oregon scholars have documented the Shoshone have occupied Oregon territory for some 20,000 years.
-The Shoshone eventually spread into areas we know today as Montana, Idaho, Nevada, and Utah.
+The Shoshone of Oregon eventually spread into areas we know today as Montana, Idaho, Colorado, Nevada, Kansas and Utah.
 They continued to explore areas as far south as Mexico and Guatemala having come in contact with the Mayan.
 According to Maya and North American Indian scholars I interviewed, these ancient explorers returned to North America bringing with them sacred wisdom, dialects, and traditions of the southern regions.
 I am witness to the fact today the most sacred ceremonies of the the North American Indians many are in ways similar to the Maya, and a prominent Nation in Arizona, I am told, actually speak Mayan in one of their ceremonies.
 Symbols found in pictographs in North America are recognized and regarded sacred by Maya peoples.

 The Shoshone were first called the Chickimec (the Dog People) then there were three divisions, the Chickimec became the Nokoni, the Aztec, and Hopi (Moki).
 The Nokoni became the Shoshoni Nation which split into four bands, the Snake, Bannock, Comanche and Paiute.
 The Timpanogos descend from the Snake-Shoshone.
 Early explorers referred to the Timpanogos as the Eutahs.
 The term "Eutah" derives from an Arapaho word E-wu-ha-wu-si meaning "people who use grass or bark for their lodges."
 All Indians living in grass lodges or bark structures would fall into this category.
 The shortened version Ewuha or Eutah are terms spoken by early trappers and explorers who traveled the Utah area when referring to the Native peoples they encountered who spoke the Snake-Shoshone language.